oroinc/documentation/backend/configuration/yaml/jsmodules.rst

     loadModules(moduleName).then(module => module.init());

-Place a module name in this section to subsection with name of webpack build chunk where modules have to be added.
+Insert a module name to this section nested into the subsection with the name of webpack build chunk where modules have to be added.

 .. code-block:: yaml
     :linenos: